 Anti-speculation clause now not mandatory

-For years, the municipality of Zoetermeer has imposed an "anti-speculation clause" on the sale of new homes for sale.
-This is a condition by which the municipality wants to stop homes being bought only to be resold at a profit.
-In 2021, this obligation expired.
-There was then less need for it in the housing market (the market for buying and selling houses).
-However, the municipality is now investigating whether it is necessary to make such a condition mandatory again for future housing developments.
+For years, the municipality of Zoetermeer has made an 'anti-speculation clause' mandatory for the sale of new owner-occupied homes.
+This is a condition with which the municipality wants to prevent homes from being purchased solely to be sold on at a profit.
+This obligation expired in 2021.
+At that time, there was less need for it in the housing market (the market for buying and selling homes).
+The municipality is now investigating whether it is necessary to make such a condition mandatory again for future housing construction.

-Why is the municipality investigating whether a new clause is necessary?
+Why is the municipality investigating whether a new condition is necessary?

-The municipality does not want new construction to be resold immediately after completion.
-The municipality does want those who buy a new home to live there themselves.
-In this way, the homes end up with the target group: the people for whom the homes were built.
-In addition, the clause ensures that a new home remains more affordable for the target group for a number of years.
+The municipality does not want new construction to be sold on immediately after completion.
+The municipality does want those who buy a new construction home to live there themselves.
+This way, the homes end up with the target group: the people for whom the homes were built.
+In addition, the clause ensures that a new construction home remains more affordable for the target group for a number of years.